 P.S.
 To receive my posts as they’re published on LinkedIn, just check out my latest post and then click the yellow button when you get there.
 Thanks and please let me know if I help!

 Recently, LinkedIn officially announced LinkedIn Publisher and is eventually making the possibility of becoming an “influencer” (of sorts) available to all members with an itch to blog, share their stories, inspire others, and, well, become content curators for their topic(s) of choice.
 Mine, for example, are networking as part of your marketing strategy, maximizing LinkedIn and professional/personal branding in today’s social world.

-Do you have it in you to become an influencer on LinkedIn?
+Do you have it in you to (eventually) become an influencer on LinkedIn?

-Today, LinkedIn’s Influencer Program already has 500+ participants, and about 25K beta testers (like me).
+Today, LinkedIn’s Influencer Program already has 500+ participants, and about 25K beta testers in their Publisher Program (like me).
 However, with the introduction and rollout of LinkedIn Publisher, every single member of LinkedIn will soon have the potential to become an “influencer” on the platform too.

 Blog publishing platforms, such as BlogHer, Tumblr, WordPress, Project Eve, Technorati, and others, are already in the content-sharing/blog-hosting business and have been around for years making most of their money from advertising on their platforms.

 And now that LinkedIn is making their LinkedIn Publisher program available to everyone, each member will be able to publish their own content and demonstrate their thought leadership on this highly-trafficked social networking platform.